younanzhao/younanzhao.github.io/project.md

 (There is some dataset that we can use to help solve this problem.
 This allows a machine learning approach.
 This is how I will solve the problem using supervised/unsupervised/reinforcement/etc. machine learning.)

 (We did this to solve the problem.
 We concluded that...)

+The Random Forest algorithm is an example of supervised learning that employs labeled data to teach how to categorize unlabeled data.

 ## Data